NDMyers/academic-projects/README.md

-A collection of noteworthy side projects I have made/contributed towards.
+A collection of noteworthy side and academic projects I have made/contributed towards.

 PYTHON:
   1. Recreation of TCP protocols Tahoe/Reno using UDP sockets with emulated packet loss and jitter.